JOIN LOGIN JOIN

 During the Horus Heresy, Ferrus Manus led his warriors into battle against the traitors, convinced that justice and strength would carry the day.
 It did not.
 Instead, he found himself locked in combat with Fulgrim, the Primarch of the Emperor’s Children, once a close friend, now a twisted servant of Chaos.
 Their close ties with the Salamanders and Raven Guard didn’t help, as they also were decimated.

 Fulgrim, wielding a daemon-possessed weapon, struck Ferrus Manus down.
-His head was taken as a trophy, and the Iron Hands were left broken in the aftermath of 40k.
+His head was taken as a trophy, and the Iron Hands were left broken in the aftermath.

 They never recovered.
 The loss of their Primarch didn’t just shake them; it rewired their entire way of thinking.